michal-franc/michal-franc.github.io/_posts/2016-03-14-university-degree-and-it.md

 layout: post
 title: University degree and IT
 date: 2016-03-14 00:00
-author: LaM
+author: Michal Franc
 comments: true
 categories: [Career]
 tags: [learning, student]
 ---
 <p>University degree importance in IT is a big topic of many discussion around the internet, I also received a question like that.</p>

-<p><strong>Q: Is University degree really that important for future career in IT sector.
+<p><h5>Q: Is University degree really that important for future career in IT sector.
 Wouldn't it be better to start working as soon as possible and sacrifice study time for more work experience.
 I am a student now, and I do feel now that studying is limiting my potential and growth.
-The things that, I am doing now in my work are completely unrelated to my courses on uni.</strong></p>
+The things that, I am doing now in my work are completely unrelated to my courses on uni.</h5></p>

 <p>Unfortunately there is no simple answer.
 There is no 'Yes' / 'No' here.
 Both more study vs more work experience have their own pros and cons.
 In this answer I will focus on 'Why I think university time is important'.</p>